-How to enable SEO on Joomla I know, there are many FAQs on Joomla SEO.
-I still want to point out the essential steps and related information here on webkul:
+I know, there are many FAQs on SEO in Joomla.
+I still want to point out the essential steps and related information here on Webkul:

-The tricky part is enabling search engine friendly URLs.
+The tricky part is enabling Search Engine Friendly (SEF) URLs.
 If you are wondering what are those good for, here’s an example:

 The Joomla SEF version of the previous URL:

 3rd party SEF extensions may display “friendlier” URLs, such as

 These URLs look like static websites for Search Engine crawlers (which is good) and maybe easier to memorize and more relevant to your human visitors (especially the ones like the last example).
 Additionally, keywords in URLs get you a higher search engine positioning in results.

 Step 1: Check SEF URL’S

 There are a few requirements for SEF URLs to work properly (the other SEO configuration options work regardless you have SEF URLs enabled or disabled):

 You need to run the Apache Web server.